NickHaught/PAST.AI/README.md

 # PAST.AI: Preservation and Scanning Technology with Artificial Intelligence

-Welcome to [Project Name]!
+Welcome to PAST.AI, a computer science capstone for Marietta College!
 This guide will help you set up the project on your local machine, specifically for Windows environments.
 Please follow the instructions carefully to ensure a smooth setup.

 ## Prerequisites